srikanth-narayanan/CarND-Behavioral-Cloning-P3/README.md

 - Introduction of left and right camera data provide a better perspective for the model in recovery scenarios.
 This is supported by a steering offset of 0.2.

 ![Recovery Right](https://github.com/srikanth-narayanan/Udacity-Self-Driving-Car/blob/master/Term-1/CarND-Behavioral-Cloning-P3/images/recovery.gif)

+The model was trained with the following settings,
+- EPOCHS - 5.
+- BATCH SIZE - 64.

+The car was able to drive the track autonomously without leaving the track using new model trained with improved training set and image augmentation.